joshnuss/1000experiments.dev/posts/82-delivery-estimates-4.md

 That returns: `West Springfield, 16443`, which is correct, it's on the opposite side of the state, on the north western border of Ohio.

-NOTE: the order of points with PstGIS is longitude,latitude, NOT latitude,longitude.
+**NOTE**: the order of points with PostGIS is longitude,latitude, NOT latitude,longitude.
 (That's 4 hours I wont get back)